+Another technique to aid in tracking is to affix assistive devices to the imaging instrument.
+In [12], a laser-pointing instrument is used to project laser spots into the imaging scene.
 Prior information of the surgical tools may be used to confine the search space for the instrument [5].
 Here, the authors perform a calibration step to define the 3-D insertion point of the instrument into the abdominal cavity.
 This gives shape considerations to confine the search space for the instrument and helps achieve real-time processing.

 Offline learning has been used to combine multiple features together into a strong feature framework [6], wherein the authors extract color and texture features and train offline.
-The object configuration is estimated by using a prior geometric model of the object and maximizing the correlation between the rendering and the probability map.
-Online learning has been used in [15] for feature tracking which learns the representation for corner features and adapts the feature representation for soft tissue tracking.
-The tracking uses the classification technique in [16] to find optimal solutions and then estimates dynamic tissue deformation.
+Online learning has been used in [13] for feature tracking which learns the representation for corner features for soft tissue tracking.